 Atheists abandon decade-old crusade against successful halfway houses Atheist group gives up, won’t challenge court ruling

 “Men leaving prison don’t have much hope for a stable job, food, or even a roof over their heads.
-But these religious groups have given them hope, and so much more,” said Lori Windham, Senior Legal Counsel of the Becket Fund for Religious Liberty who represents Prisoners of Christ and Lamb of God Ministries.
+But these religious groups have given them hope, and so much more,” said Lori Windham, Senior Legal Counsel of Becket who represents Prisoners of Christ and Lamb of God Ministries.
 “These ministries need to focus on helping men stay sober and turn their lives around, not defending against an unending, meritless lawsuit.”

 At issue is a Florida law barring state aid to “sectarian” groups.
 Florida, like other states, enacted this law over a century ago in the midst of a national controversy over state funding for Catholic organizations.
 Today those laws, known as Blaine Amendments, are used against public-private partnerships with a variety of faith groups.
 The U.S. Supreme Court recently said it would review a similar law in Missouri.

 “We’re glad the atheist group abandoned their ridiculous argument that religiously inspired people can’t work with the state to serve those in need,” said Windham.
 “That staggering claim endangers religious hospitals and all kinds of social service programs.”